rails/weblog/_posts/2015-02-13-this-week-in-rails-speedy-integration-tests-enum-queries-and-more.markdown

 ---
 layout: post
-title: "This week in Rails"
+title: "This week in Rails: Speedy Integration Tests, Enum Queries and more!"
 categories: news
 author: kaspth
 published: true